-Another aspect of addiction in which education is invaluable is learning how to identify and stop enabling behaviors.
+An aspect of addiction where education is invaluable is learning how to identify and stop enabling behaviors.
 In the substance abuse treatment world, “enabling” refers to any behavior that makes it easier for a person to maintain an addiction.
 Enabling can take many forms, and the most common enablers are the family members and friends closest to the individual struggling with addiction.

-- Paying bills for a person with an addiction after he or she spends all his or her money on drugs or alcohol is enabling.
-This prevents the person from feeling the effects of his or her decisions.
+- Paying bills for a person with an addiction who spends all his or her money on drugs or alcohol is enabling because it shields the person from feeling the effects of his or her decisions.

 - Giving money to anyone with a substance abuse problem is one of the most common forms of enabling.
-Early on in an addiction the addicted person may claim to need money for one-off expenses or unexpected issues, but these situations will start appearing more frequently.
-If you have someone in your life struggling with substance abuse, it is a safe bet to always assume any money you give him or her will go toward his or her drug habit.
+Early on in an addiction, the addicted person may claim to need money for one-off expenses or unexpected issues, but these situations will start appearing more frequently.
+If someone in your life is struggling with substance abuse, it is safe to assume any money you give him or her will go toward the drug habit.

-- Cleaning and performing household duties like washing laundry, preparing meals, or even taking care of children and pets for someone with an addiction is another form of enabling.
-While friends and family should not let an individual’s immediate family suffer due to his or her substance abuse, they should not indirectly allow the behavior to continue by constantly covering for him or her.
+- Cleaning and performing household duties, i.e., washing laundry, preparing meals, or even taking care of children and pets for someone with an addiction, is another form of enabling.
+Friends and family should not let an individual’s immediate family suffer due substance abuse, but neither should they allow the behavior to continue indirectly by covering for that person.

-- Lying on behalf of a person struggling with addiction does not help, either.
-You may feel tempted to cover for your loved one with an addiction to spare him or her the public embarrassment that often accompanies addiction, but this does not really help.
+- Lying on behalf of a person struggling with addiction does not help.
+You may feel tempted to cover for the loved one with an addiction to spare him or her the public embarrassment that often accompanies addiction, but this does not really help.